Anshul619/HLD-System-Designs/src/DesignComponents/SpringBoot/README.md

 # What is Spring boot?
 - Sprint boot is a Java-based spring framework used for Rapid Application Development (to build stand-alone microservices).
-- It has extra support of auto-configuration and *embedded application server like tomcat*, jetty, etc.
+- It has an extra support of autoconfiguration and *embedded application server like tomcat*, jetty, etc.

 <img title="SpringBootArchitecture" alt="Alt text" src="assests/SpringBootArchitecture.drawio.png">